Quail, forest grouse, ptarmigan and band-tailed pigeon general seasons to open soon ~ East Valley Times

 Quail are some of the state’s most popular native game birds.
 There are three species of quail found in California: California quail, mountain quail and Gambel’s quail.
 California quail (the state bird) are common and widespread throughout the state in low to mid-elevation brushy habitats with good cover and abundant food.
 Mountain quail are found in higher elevation habitats.
 Gambel’s quail are California’s most desert-adapted species and are found in the very arid lands of southeastern California.

 The early mountain quail-only season starts on Sept.
-8 in Zone Q1and continues through Oct.
-19, covering much of the mountainous region of northern and eastern California.
+14 in Zone Q1 and continues through Oct.
+18, covering much of the mountainous region of northern and eastern California.
 On Sept.
-29, the early general quail season opens in Zone Q2 for all quail species in several north coast counties.
+28, the early general quail season opens in Zone Q2 for all quail species in several north coast counties.
 The remainder of the state will open to quail hunting on Oct.
-20 and extend through Jan.
-27, 2019.
+19 and extend through Jan.
+26, 2020.
 Finally, an additional two-day early hunt season will be open on Oct.
-6-7 in Mojave National Preserve for hunters with junior hunting licenses.
+5-6 in Mojave National Preserve for hunters with junior hunting licenses.

+CDFW is offering fall hunts for quail (and wild chukar) throughout the state.
+Special drawings for public land quail and chukar hunts through the Upland Game Wild Bird Hunt Program are available in Kern, San Luis Obispo, Los Angeles and San Diego counties, and drawings for hunts on private ranches (offered through the SHARE Program) will be available in Tulare and Santa Barbara counties.
+Hunters can apply for these opportunities online, at CDFW license sales offices, through retail license agents or by calling (800) 565-1458.

 For all quail species, the daily bag limit is 10 and the possession limit is triple the daily bag.
-Hunters can still use lead shot for quail until July 1, 2019 unless hunting on CDFW Wildlife Areas or Ecological Reserves.

 All three native species of quail are characterized by high reproductive potential associated with adequate and well-timed winter and early spring precipitation.
 Northern California experienced increased precipitation this spring, benefitting quail habitat and productivity.
 Hunters should experience good populations of quail this fall.